convexset/meteor-three-way/README.md

     throttledUpdaters: ['emailPrefs', 'personal.particulars.age'],
     // Interval between update Meteor methods on fields with the same top level parent (e.g.: `particulars.name` and `particulars.hobbies.4.hobbyId`).
     methodInterval: 10, // default: 10

+    // Reports updates of focused fields
+    // default: null (i.e.: update focused field and do nothing;
+    //                feel free to do something and update the field anyway
+    //                via instance._3w_set)
+    // fieldMatchParams take the form like:
+    //      {
+    //          fieldPath: "personal.otherArr.0.a",
+    //          match: "personal.otherArr.*.*",
+    //          params: ["0", "a"]
+    //      }
+    updateOfFocusedFieldCallback: function(fieldMatchParams, newValue, currentValue) {
+        console.info("Update of focused field to", newValue, "from", currentValue, "| Field Info:", fieldMatchParams);
+    }
 });
 ```